spyreto/coupon-group/readme.txt

 Frequently Asked Questions
 --------------------------
 1. How do I create a new Coupon Group ?
-   - Go to the 'Coupon Group' menu in your WordPress admin, and you'll find the New Group' page.
+   - Go to the 'Coupon Group' menu in your WordPress admin, and you'll find the 'New Group' page.

 Screenshots
 -----------